Feline Infectious Peritonitis commonly referred to as "FIP" is:

 According to the most up-to-date information on FIP, my low occurrence rate of FIP is, in all probability, due to the following facts:

-- I house my Persians in small groups, (less than 4 adults).
+- I house my Persian cats in small groups, (less than five adults).
 No over-crowding.

 - My adult breeding males are kept separate from all the other cats except at breeding time at which time, a male cat is only "temporarily" housed with one female at a time.